 In joining new teammates & all-stars Joel Embiid & Tyrese Maxey, McCain should fit in well in Philly, as he does not need the ball in his hands consistently to contribute to winning basketball.

 At 17th overall, the Los Angeles Lakers were on the clock, as JJ Redick prepared to make his first ever draft selection as an NBA head coach.
-That selection turned out to be the most NBA-ready prospect in the entire draft: 23-year-old Dalton Knecht (pronounced like "connect") from Tennessee.
+That selection turned out to be the most NBA-ready prospect in the entire draft: 23-year-old Dalton Knecht (pronounced like connect) from Tennessee.
 In hindsight, it’s no shock Knecht was the route that Redick & crew chose to take with their first selection, as Knecht checked off most of the same boxes pre-draft that Redick himself checked off when JJ entered the draft out of Duke in 2006.
 Both men were fiery, sh*t-talking, super-competitive sharpshooters during their collegiate careers.
 And now, they’ll have to foster a special coach/player relationship quickly should the Lakers actually make the leap back to true contention this coming season.
-But taking a super pro-ready draftee to slot alongside the 31-year-old Anthony Davis & (potentially) the 39-year-old LeBron James isn’t a bad start.
-James is still eligible to become a free agent should he decline his $51M player option on June 29th, despite all indications pointing towards a return to the Lakers on a max contract.
+But taking a super pro-ready rookie to slot alongside the 31-year-old Anthony Davis & the 39-year-old LeBron James isn’t a bad start.
+James, however, is still eligible to become a free agent should he decline his $51M player option on June 29th, despite all indications pointing towards a return to the Lakers on a max contract.

 Adam Silver with the Lakers' top draft pick, Tennessee's Dalton Knecht.